 The cohort data made available looks like this:

 Start Chrome with the following flags.
 Make sure to copy all the text!

-Make sure third-party cookies are not blocked and that no ad blocker is running.
+Check that third-party cookies are not blocked and that no ad blocker is running.

 Try out FLoC as a publisher, advertiser or adtech platform #

 The FLoC API explainer suggests use cases, but does not define how the API should be used.
 Different sites and services will have different constraints and requirements for using FLoC to provide relevant content and ads.